Information Governance

 DET and its Schools may also share your personal information when they feel that there is a good reason that is more important than protecting your confidentiality.
 This does not happen often, but your information may be shared:

-• to find and stop crime or fraud; or
+- to find and stop crime or fraud; or

-• if there are serious risks to the public, DET/School staff or to other professionals; or
+- if there are serious risks to the public, DET/School staff or to other professionals; or

-• to protect a child.
+- to protect a child.

-The law does not allow DET and its Schools to share your information without your permission, unless there is proof that someone is at risk, or it is required by law.
+The law does not allow DET and its Schools to share your information without your permission, unless we believe that someone is at risk, or it is required by law.
 This risk must be serious before they can go against your right to confidentiality.
 When they are worried about physical safety or they feel that they need to act to protect someone from being harmed in other ways, they discuss this with you and, if possible, get your permission to tell others about your situation.
 DET/its Schools may still share your information if they believe that the risk to others is serious enough to do so.

 There may also be rare occasions when the risk to others is so great that DET/its Schools need to share information straight away.
 If this is the case, they ensure that they record what information they share and their reasons for doing so.
 DET/its Schools let you know what they have done, and why, as soon as possible or if they think that it is safe to do so.